AdobeDocs/commerce-merchant-services.en/help/live-search/rules-add.md

 1. Click the **Search Merchandising** tab.
 1. Click **Add rule** to launch the rule editor.

+## Rule type

+A Search query is where you define a specific search term, conditions and ranking types.

+A Default rule can be set which is applied to all queries, unless a more specific search query is defined.
+Only one default rule can be set and it cannot contain any conditions.
+If you select Default, the Conditions interface is not displayed.
+Choose the default Intelligent ranking type and any manual rankings you want applied to all default searches.
+Manual rankings are always applied.

 ## Conditions

 Conditions are the requirements to trigger an event.
 A rule can have up to ten conditions and 25 events.
+A default rule cannot have any conditions.

    ![Rule - Build your rule](assets/rules-add-workspace.png)